Home gyms have come a long way in recent years.

-On this list, I’ve put the top five rowing machines with detailed information and specs about them, effectively giving you the cream of the crop to choose from.
+On this list, I’ve put the five best rowing machines with detailed information and specs about them, effectively giving you the cream of the crop to choose from.

 Rowing is one of the most impactful, beneficial exercises that you can do in the comfort of your own home, and it’s time to get serious about it.

-If you’ve been looking around before you came here, then you know the Concept2 is basically the most well-known rowing machine available.
+If you’ve been looking around before you came here, then you know the Concept2 is basically the most well-known and top rowing machine rowing machine available.

 We’ve seen the rowing machine reviews, and when it came time to test it for ourselves, we were not disappointed.